-We admit, downtown parking is difficult at times (we deal with it every day).
-There are several pay lots and garages close to the Hideout Theatre (we’re at 7th and Congress) and they run between $5-$15.
-Parking garages close to The Hideout Theatre include the Perry Brooks Garage, St. David’s Garage, Littlefield Garage, and the Capitol Center Parking Garage.
+There are several other pay lots and garages close to the Hideout Theatre (we’re at 7th and Congress) and they run between $8-$15.
+Some parking garages close to The Hideout Theatre include the Perry Brooks Garage, Littlefield Garage, and the Capitol Center Parking Garage.
 There are pay meters that run until midnight Thursday through Saturday downtown (on which you are allowed a max time of 3 hours).
 We recommend patrons make time for parking when taking a trip to the Hideout Theatre.

 What are your age restrictions?

 There is no minimum age to get into the theater.
 You don’t have to be 18 or 21 to attend one of our performances.

 It’s improv, and different every time, so we cannot give you an exact estimate, but our shows are usually PG-13 in content.
 Our evening shows are still for adults and not meant for children.
 They may contain harsh language and innuendo.
 If an evening show is family-friendly, it will be stated in the description for the show on our website.
 If you would like a recommendation or further information about the possible content or themes in a show beforehand, feel free to e-mail our Artistic Director Roy Janik at firstname.lastname@example.org.

 That said, anyone is welcome to bring younger patrons to our theatre, but use your own discretion.

 For ages 3-10 we have a special kids improv show every Sunday at 2pm.
 This show is rated G.

 Our shows are about an hour and a half each.
 No show is over 2 hours in length.
 The Sunday kids show is an hour long.

 Are you wheelchair accessible?